The Delusion Dilemma

 Investor Relations and Future Funding

-A founder's refusal to acknowledge the need for a pivot can strain relationships with current investors and deter potential future investors.
+Refusal to acknowledge the need for a pivot can strain relationships with current investors and deter potential future investors.
 This can have several cascading effects:

 • Difficulty in Securing Additional Funding: Existing investors may be reluctant to participate in follow-on rounds, and new investors may be wary of a founder who seems inflexible.